 The Michelin citation is specific on this point: tomatoes from Auda's gardens, served with basil sorbet, burrata, and olive oil dressed with Baume de Bouteville vinegar, are cited as representative of the kitchen's approach.
 The detail worth noting is not the combination itself, which is a standard Mediterranean vocabulary, but the sourcing chain: a named grower, a specific vinegar, a preparation that asks the ingredient to carry the plate.
 That is the editorial argument Sanjou is making with each dish, and the Michelin inspectors found it convincing enough to mark as characteristic of the cuisine.

-The description of the cooking in the Michelin record uses the term "Remarkable" in its category classification, which within the guide's architecture sits above a direct recommendation and signals a restaurant worth a specific journey.
+Michelin describes the cooking as remarkable, a mark of a restaurant worth a specific journey.
 That positioning is relevant for readers considering Les Arcs as a destination rather than a stopover on the Provençal coast.

 Where Le Relais des Moines Sits in the Var Dining Scene